 Behavioral Enrichment

-To prevent boredom and encourage natural behaviors, provide your rabbit with various toys, tunnels, and chewable items.
-Rotate their toys regularly to keep them engaged and mentally stimulated.
+To prevent boredom and encourage natural behaviors, rabbits should have access to various toys, tunnels, and chewable items.
+Pet sitters should rotate toys as instructed and provide supervised playtime outside the enclosure.

 Large Rabbits as Family Pets

 Large rabbits can make wonderful additions to families, offering unique experiences and companionship.
-Here are a few considerations for having a large rabbit as a family pet:
+Here are a few considerations:

 Interactions with Children and Other Pets

-Supervise interactions between children and rabbits to ensure gentle handling.
-Teach children about the proper way to approach, pet, and interact with a rabbit.
-Introduce rabbits to other pets slowly and under controlled circumstances to ensure their safety.
+Interactions between children and rabbits should always be supervised to ensure gentle handling.
+When pet sitting, maintain the owner’s rules about who can interact with the rabbit and how.
+Introduce rabbits to other pets slowly and under controlled circumstances to ensure everyone’s safety.

 Bonding and Companionship

 Large rabbits have the potential to form deep bonds with their human family members.
-Spend quality time with your rabbit, providing love, attention, and opportunities for play and snuggles.
+Pet sitters can help maintain these bonds by following the owner’s interaction routines, providing consistent care, and offering attention during visits.

 Safety Considerations